Lakshagrawal/Lakshya-Agrawal/README.md

 # Getting Started with Create React App

-This project use Api of  [Words Api](https://random-word-api.herokuapp.com/word?number=10)
+This project use Api of  [10 Random Words ](https://random-word-api.herokuapp.com/word?number=10)

 You can vist there website on [WordsApi](https://random-word-api.herokuapp.com/home)